Online Classes and Workshops with Sue

 Glaze mixing is a foundational skill that will enhance your creative potential, save you money and increase your understanding of the materials you're working with.

-You'll get instant, lifetime access to the workshop when you register, plus an invitation to my monthly membership - The Glaze Lab - for extra support.
+You'll get instant, lifetime access to the co when you register, plus an invitation to my monthly membership - The Glaze Lab - for extra support.

 Price: $197 USD